gtanner/ripple.apache.proposal/proposal.md

 Orphaned Products
 -----------------

-Ripple is still core to the toolset at RIM and the Cordova / Phonegap community has embrased ripple into their tooling as well.
-This project has been under active development for 2 years and a lot of vested interest from both RIM and the community is already present to keep the tool up to date.
+Ripple is a core component to the toolset at RIM and the Cordova / Phonegap community has embrased ripple into their tooling as well.
+This project has been under active development for 3 years and a lot of vested interest from both RIM and the community is already present to keep the tool up to date.

 Inexperience with Open Source